debasishdastrp/Android-15_DualBoot_ABpartition/README.md

     sleep 0.5
     dd if=metadata_a.img of=/dev/block/by-name/metadata

-d)	Reboot the device from recovery to recovery again.
+d)	Reboot the device from recovery to recovery again.<br>
-e)	Set Secondary OS slot for next boot.
+e)	Set Secondary OS slot for next boot.<br>
 f)	Reboot to system.
 Secondary OS should boot this time.

 > Note: All these commands need to execute to switch OS each time.
 Its